Buyer Persona Guide

 Behance, vendor websites, digital trade catalogs, architecture & design platforms (e.g. Architonic, ArchDaily).

 Coordinates with project managers, engineers, and procurement teams.
-Products must meet compliance and integrate with building systems.
+Products must meet compliance.

 Must be able to change layout, materials, finishes, dimensions.
-Needs repeatable configurations for multi-room or multi-unit projects.
+Needs repeatable configurations for multi-room projects.

 Budget-conscious, but prioritizes quality, fit, and functionality.
 Needs easy delivery and on-time installation.